-What is the difference in seriousness between the three felonies
+What is the difference between Felony 1, 2, amd 3

 Are you asking about the difference between First, Second, and Third Degree Felonies?